Electrician Visa Sponsorship Jobs in West Virginia

 Which visa types are most common for electrician roles in West Virginia?

 Electrician roles in West Virginia most commonly fall under the H-2B visa for temporary non-agricultural workers, used when employers demonstrate a seasonal or project-based labor shortage.
 The H-1B is less common for electricians since the role typically does not require a specialty occupation bachelor's degree, though supervisory or highly specialized electrical engineering positions may qualify.
-Some candidates also explore O-1 classification for exceptional expertise.
+Some candidates also explore O-1 visa classification for exceptional expertise.

 Which cities in West Virginia have the most electrician sponsorship jobs?